Important information - the value of investments and the income from them, can go down as well as up, so you may get back less than you invest.

 Of course, if your children are both the executor and beneficiary, the responsibility will lie with them.
 This might be something you want to discuss.

-It’s also worth flagging that from April 2027, where pensions are concerned, your executor may also have to report and pay IHT on certain death benefits - a change that could come as a surprise if not planned for in advance.
+It’s also worth flagging that from 6 April 2027, where unused pensions and certain death benefits are concerned, your executor may also have to report and pay IHT on certain death benefits - a change that could come as a surprise if not planned for in advance.

 Things change over time, so it’s worth reviewing your will after big life events to check that it still meets your needs.
 It will help your children to understand in advance what to expect.